Frequently Asked Questions

 For Phase I, a minimum of two thirds of the research and/or analytical effort must be performed by the proposing firm, and for Phase II, a minimum of one-half of the research and/or analytical effort must be performed by the proposing firm.

-11. What is the difference between SBIR solicitations and the SBIR Pre-Solicitation Announcement?
+10. What is the difference between an SBIR announcement and the SBIR Pre-release Announcement?

-During the Pre-Solicitation phase the companies can review the topics that most likely will be included in the solicitation and call up the topic authors to further discuss the topic with them.
-Once the solicitation opens, there can be no direct conversations with the topic authors.
+During the Pre-release phase the companies can review the topics that most likely will be included in the announcement and contact topic authors to further discuss the topics with them.
+Once the announcement opens, no direct (oral or written) conversations with the topic authors are allowed.